 Our orchard was certified organic in 2005 and in 2009 we were certified as organic processors.
 Alpenfire (Wildfire) was the first organic cidery in Washington State.

-This year is our sixth year of production and our orchard delivered 18 bins of incredible apples full of tannins, acids and the complex flavors that we encountered in Europe.
+In our sixth year of production and our orchard delivered 18 bins of incredible apples full of tannins, acids and the complex flavors that we encountered in Europe.
 With every passing year our trees have matured, as of 2016 we are now averaging 30 bins!